https://www.deakin.edu.au/__data/assets/image/0003/2526438/36618_bachelor-of-cyber-security-honours_hero.jpg

 Course structure

-To qualify for the award of Bachelor of Cyber Security (Honours) students must complete 32 credit points comprising:
+To qualify for the award of Bachelor of Cyber Security (Honours) students must pass 32 credit points comprising:

 • SIT010 Safety Induction Program (0-credit point compulsory unit)